 In this paper, we answer this question affirmatively.
 We establish a distribution-free concentration bound for sums over subsets of bounded infinitely exchangeable sequences of random variables, under an otherwise arbitrary marginal distribution.
-We show that the sample mean of bounded exchangeable random variables has a high-probability containment in a fixed interval and, in general, does not converge to the distribution mean.
-More specifically, the sample mean is contained with high probability in a fixed interval between the smallest and largest means among the distributions in the support of the de Finetti mixing measure.
+We show that the sample mean of bounded infinitely exchangeable random variables lies with high probability in a fixed open interval and, in general, need not converge to the distribution mean.
+Specifically, the sample mean is contained with high probability in an open interval containing the interval between the smallest and largest means among the distributions in the support of the de Finetti mixing measure.
 As a consequence, our result yields distribution-free tail bounds relative to the extremal de Finetti component means.
 If these components are known or can be bounded a priori, the result provides valid bounds for the sample mean that apply to any marginal distribution supported on the prescribed range and depend only on the range bounds and the sample size.
 Thus, while i.i.d. sequences concentrate around a single mean, exchangeable sequences concentrate around a random limit, and our result shows that this randomness is confined to a deterministic interval determined by the support of the de Finetti mixing measure.